-&lt;sup>30 Information provided by UNDP Country Office in Dominican Republic touristic activities and/or human settlement puts future availability of water and other resources at risk.
+&lt;sup>30 Information provided by UNDP Country Office in Dominican Republic river banks or steep hillsides; widespread construction without observing building codes and technical norms increases the vulnerability of these populations.
+Occupation and use of the National System of Protected Areas for crops, touristic activities and/or human settlement puts future availability of water and other resources at risk.
 The country needs to address the issue of land use in an integrated manner, combining political, economic, territorial and environmental issues in viable and balanced long-term strategies.